-In the Bible we find that when Jesus taught an important concept and message, he used parables.
+In the Bible we find when Jesus taught an important concept and message, he used parables.
 In that way there was no limit to the meaning that could be obtained by his listeners.
 The parable had limitless wisdom for the future, for all peoples, for many situations.
 It is similar with dreams.
 The symbolic and metaphorical meaning is powerful and expressive.
 It is timeless – it relates to our past, our present and our future.
 We cannot contain the meaning of a parable or a dream.
 The meaning is always open to further interpretation throughout future centuries.

-You may not realize that you are very familiar with symbolic and metaphoric language, but you do speak that language in many ways each day of your life.
+You may not realize you are very familiar with symbolic and metaphoric language, but you do speak that language in many ways each day of your life.
 Think of the symbols that we all recognize and react to.
 As we drive, we are constantly guided by symbols on road signs.
 They direct us, warn us, and even change our behavior.
 The symbol is extensive in its meaning.

 From the time we learn to count, we use symbols to represent quantity.
 A “1” is not a word, but a symbol and represents various meanings for the user.
 What does “1” mean to you?
 It is a mathematical number, but also has connotation of a unity, alone, autonomy, first, the Self, beginnings.